eylles/shed/readme.md

 ## dependencies

 - a posix compatible shell interpreter
-- core unix utilities (date, mkdir, awk, kill)
+- core unix utilities (date, mkdir, awk, kill, mkfifo, cat)
-- inotifywait from the inotify-tools package (i know freebsd got the program but not what to use in other unices)
+- ~~inotifywait from the inotify-tools package (i know freebsd got the program but not what to use in other unices)~~ no longer needed, now a named pipe is used.

 ## why ?